swannaiden/swannaiden.github.io/projects/project-17.md

 This controller has several major flaws.
 One of which is that this controller does not work for all initial conditions.
 If theta is equal to 0 the controller is at a singularity.
 This is an implication of the hairy ball [theorem](https://en.wikipedia.org/wiki/Hairy_ball_theorem).
 No continuos controller can drive the system to a desired position.

 We will now explore a new class of optimization based controllers.
 We will pose the problem of flipping the cart pole up as a nonlinear program.
-Consider the following optimization based controller
+We wish to at every time step solve for the controller that minimizes the quadratic cost.
+Consider the following optimization based controller.

 $$\begin{align}
 u^*=\underset{u \in \mathbb{R}^{m}}{\operatorname{argmin}} & ~ \sum_{k=0}^{N-1}(x^T_kQx)k+u_k^TRu_k)+x^T_{t+N}Q_Fx_{t+N}) \\